 Yammer runs in your web browser.
-On the toolbar, near the top of the browser window, is the Office 365 app launcher that contains the list of Microsoft services and Office Online applications, including Mail (Outlook.com), Excel Online, OneNote, and more.
-The toolbar also includes the link to the Office 365 portal, as well as commands to get notifications, manage your options, get help, and sign out.
+On the toolbar, near the top of the browser window, is the Microsoft 365 app launcher that contains the list of Microsoft services and Office for the web applications, including Mail (Outlook.com), Excel for the web, OneNote, and more.
+The toolbar also includes the link to the Microsoft 365 portal, as well as commands to get notifications, manage your options, get help, and sign out.

 Under the toolbar are three panes of content.
 The top of the left pane contains controls for getting to your Yammer Home page, Inbox, Notifications, and Search box.
 Under those controls are the list of groups you follow or subscribe to, and links to discover or create new groups.